medplum/medplum/packages/docs/docs/tutorials/api-basics/create-fhir-data.md

 const reportData: DiagnosticReport = {
   resourceType: 'DiagnosticReport',
   basedOn: [createReference(serviceRequest)], // Connect this DiagnosticReport to the ServiceRequest
-  subject: createReference(patient), // Connect this DiagnosticReport to the Patient
+  subject: createReference(patient), // Connect this DiagnosticReport to the Patient,
+  status: 'preliminary',
   code: {
     coding: [
       {